The University of Navarra’s summer program for seminarians offers a distinctive complement to your formation towards the priesthood.

 Depart for Pamplona.

-Arrive to Pamplona.
+Arrive in Pamplona.

-2nd Week of Intensive Spanish Language Course.
+3 weeks of intensive Spanish Language Course.

 Pilgrimage to the Shrines of Lourdes (France) and Torreciudad (Huesca), and the Basilica of Our Lady of the Pillar in Zaragoza.